omr-turbo/gc-arrays-tutorial/worksheet.md

 export OMR_GC_OPTIONS="-Xcompactgc -Xgcpolicy:gencon"
 ```

 You should see that since very few objects are actually tenured, the effects of the compactor are minimal in our benchmark.
-However, in a real application, the compactor is critical for managing fragmentation over long runtimes.
+However, in a real application, the compactor is critical for managing memory fragmentation for long running processes, like web servers.

 ## You're Done!!